Magners: Brand

-The success of Bulmers cider in Ireland led to the development of the Magners brand to market the company's cider outside the Republic of Ireland.
+The success of Bulmers cider in Ireland led to the development of the Magners brand to market the company's cider outside of Ireland.
 Since H. P. Bulmer retained the right to market their original British Bulmer's worldwide, the C&C Group needed a new name under which to market their international product.
 The concept was originally developed by Brendan McGuinness and Shane Whelan, all of Bulmers Ireland, who argued that the international growth of Irish pubs provided a natural market for a drink such as Irish cider.
 Mallorca in Spain was the first market to sell Magners in May 1999, followed by Munich in Germany in July 1999.
 Magners was first sold in the United Kingdom in late 1999 when the brand was launched in Northern Ireland.
 C&C established the trade mark by selling to wholesalers and retailers in London, Glasgow, Birmingham and Cardiff.

 Irish Bulmers cider and Magners have the same label and are identical products, except for the name.
 The ciders are made from 17 varieties of apples (with glucose syrup, E colours and sulphites added for flavouring, colour and as preservative), fermented and matured for up to two years.
 It is available in 330 ml, 440ml, pint, litre and 750 ml bottles and 500 ml cans, and is served over ice.
 It is also available in most Irish bars on draught and Magners is available in some bars on draught in Scotland.
 Initially the Magner's brand was only available in Spain, Northern Ireland and Scotland.
 The brand's popularity increased significantly in the 2000s, and it became available across the United Kingdom, Europe, Australia, Canada, New Zealand, Japan, Hong Kong, Singapore, Thailand and the United States.